Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity: Two functional equations for G

 As a corollary to Theorem~\ref{thm: Gessel functional equation}, we see that $G$ has some surprising symmetries.
 We state these next in Corollary~\ref{cor: symmetries}. \begin{corollary} The following identities hold,

 \end{corollary}

 \begin{proof} We can rewrite the functional equation \eqref{eq: functional equation2} as

 This gives a recursive method for computing $G_n$ in terms of $G_m$ for $m<n$.
-Therefore, $G$ is uniquely determined by the functional equation together with the initial condition $G_1 = h_1$.
+Therefore, $G$ is uniquely determined by the functional equation.
 Identity \eqref{eq: symmetries} then follows from the fact that the functional equation is invariant under swapping $\la$ and $\ra$ and under swapping $\ld$ and $\rd$.
 To see identity \eqref{eq: omega}, apply $\omega$ to both sides of the functional equation \eqref{eq: functional equation2}, and then use the fact that $H(-z)E(z) = 1$. \end{proof}

 Letting $A\coloneqq A(\alpx;s,t)$, we may rewrite \eqref{eq: MacMahon eulerian} as

 At this point, we have all the tools we need to establish Theorem~\ref{thm: ribbon functional equation}, which also implies Theorem~\ref{conj: schur positivity}. \begin{proof}[Proof 1 of Theorem \ref{thm: ribbon functional equation}] Substituting $s= \la\ra G+\la+\ra$ and $t=\ld\rd G+\ld+\rd$ into \eqref{eq: AH identity}, then $H(s-t)$ becomes the right-hand side of \eqref{eq: functional equation2}.
 Thus, we can rewrite \eqref{eq: functional equation2} as